mozilla/experimenter-docs/docs/data-scientists-root.md

 ## What is the role of experimentation at Mozilla?

 Experimentation informs product decision-making at Mozilla.
 This suite of experimentation tools is designed for Product Managers to A/B test hypotheses they have about new and existing products and features.

-Here are some examples of past experiments & their use cases:
+[Here](https://experimenter.services.mozilla.com/nimbus/) you can see examples of completed and active experiments.

-X% of past experiments have produced statistically significant results.
+Over half of completed experiments have found statistically significant differences.

 ## Collaborating with Product